elysia090/Lab/docs/IPC.md

 7.1 The header is a fixed binary layout.
 Implementations MUST treat the mapping as bytes and use fixed offsets below.
 7.2 Implementations MAY additionally define a #[repr(C)] Rust struct for convenience, but MUST verify at build-time or runtime that:
 7.2.1 size_of(header) == 0x180, and
-7.2.2 each field offset matches section 7.3.
+7.2.2 each field offset matches section 7.4.
 7.2.3 If such verification is not present, using a compiler-laid-out struct is non-compliant.
+7.3 Reserved bytes and reserved flag bits
-7.3 All reserved bytes MUST be zero on create and MUST be validated as zero on attach.
+7.3.1 All reserved bytes MUST be zero on create and MUST be validated as zero on attach.
+7.3.2 All reserved flag bits (7..31) MUST be zero on create and MUST be validated as zero on attach.
 7.4 Header offsets (from mapping base)
 7.4.1 0x000 magic: u64
 7.4.2 0x008 version_major: u16